Maze Peak

 July 1, 2011

 I wish there were more mountains like Maze Peak.
-A mountain that dispenses with an approach, and quickly hoists you onto a ridge with wonderful vistas.
+A mountain that dispenses with an approach and quickly hoists you onto a ridge with wonderful vistas.
 Then while continually climbing with twists and turns – not to mention surprises around each corner – it propels you to the summit.

-From Sundre it took us an hour to drive to the trailhead, including a 38 km stretch on a well-maintained gravel road.
+From Sundre, it took us an hour to drive to the trailhead, including a 38 km stretch on a well-maintained gravel road.
 The Rocky Mountain Ramblers, whose web page gave me the idea of climbing Maze Peak, ascended a drainage, but we chose to start up the sparsely treed west slope.
 We parked near the end of the southwest ridge and started hiking.
-We soon broke out of the trees onto a slope of shale scree that clattered like dinner plates under our boots.
+We soon broke out of the trees onto a slope of broken shale that clattered like dinner plates under our boots.
 35 minutes after starting out, we gained the ridge crest.

 After spending several minutes on the summit taking photos and signing the summit register, we started back.
 At the base of the spur, looking for a reason to extend our stay on the mountain, we decided to ascend the west outlier.
-The modest effort was worth gaining another vantage point to take in the splendid scenery before we retraced our steps back to the car.
+The modest effort was worth reaching another vantage point to take in the splendid scenery before we retraced our steps back to the car.

 KML and GPX Tracks

 I went directly to the ridge hoping the low cliffs would offer solid footing.
-Instead loose shale
+Instead loose shale over steep rock made travel miserable (mouse over)

-Sonny and Dinah kept right and undoubtedly found the going easier.
+Sonny and Dinah kept right and undoubtedly found the going easier

-Looking back along the ridge, Mount Minos rises above the Red Deer River.
+Looking back along the ridge, Mount Minos rises above the Red Deer River

 Steep climb ahead

-This was one of the longest and steepest sections we ascended.
+This was one of the longest and steepest sections we ascended

 We found an incredible rift on the ridge.
 The spur can be seen on the skyline on the right.